- Показать поездку

 Next a little road walking through Four Crosses village where I was able buy a pack of 10 porridge sachets, which will keep me in breakfasts for a few weeks, interleaved with commercial breakfasts where I can find them.

-Eventually I arrived at the Llanymynech visitor centre where I had spent a few hours yesterday.
+Eventually I arrived at the Llanymynech visitor centre, where I had spent a few hours yesterday.
 At this point the path turned up hill through the Llanymynech Quarry workings then, at the top, around the Llanymynech Golf course.
-This part of the path was well maintained with a surface of tree chippings, no doubt maintained by the Golf course.
+This part of the path was well maintained with a surface of tree chippings, presumably maintained by the Golf course.
 Then down hill to village of Porth-y-waen where I crossed a disused railway track.

-From here a hard ascent through the village of Nantmawr at the top of which was a bench with a splendid view west across Powys.
-I was tempted to use the bench for lunch, but it was in full Sun, so I carried on.
+A mile further through the village of Nantmawr then a hard ascent up Moelydd.
+At the top was a bench with a splendid view west across Powys.
+I was tempted to use the bench for lunch, but it was too hot in full Sun, so I carried on.

 A little more ascent got me to the top of the grassy Moelydd Uchaf.
 No trees allowed a 360 degree view.
-Over Shropshire was particularly interesting with various hills appearing out of the otherwise flat landscape.
+View over Shropshire was particularly interesting, with various hills appearing out of the otherwise flat landscape.
 I wished I had my friend Rita's App to identify the hills, but I have forgotten what it is called.

 In Oswestry town centre bought a few supplies including a pack of needles from a haberdashery to get out a splinter that had been niggling me for days.
 Something else I recommend we all have in our first aid kits.
-I was hoping to buy some thin socks with a little padding, as the soles of my feet have been aching at the end of the days' walking, but town had no outdoors shop A bank clerk closing his Bank who I stopped to ask said "Oswestry is not that sort of town!"
+I was hoping to buy some thin socks with a little padding, as the soles of my feet have been aching at the end of the days' walking, but town had no outdoors shop A bank clerk closing his Bank who I stopped to ask said "Oswestry is not that sort of town".
+Unclear what he meant?

-15 minutes walk out of town I arrived at Gayle and Michael's B&B 'Nant Gloyw' in an extended suburban house.
+15 minutes walk out of town centre I arrived at Gayle and Michael's B&B 'Nant Gloyw' in an extended suburban house.
 Gayle said they had converted their children's bedrooms after they left home and it had been a great success.
 The room standard was far better than the 2 pubs I had just stayed in.
-Large bedroom.and en suite, mart decorations and furnishings, a leather armchair, huge choice of Teas / Chocolate / Coffees, pot of chocolate treats, bedside notepad & pencil, Toiletries etc. If you are ever needing someone to stay in Oswestry I recommend it https://www.nantgloyw.co.uk
+Large bedroom and en suite, smart decorations and furnishings, a leather armchair, huge choice of Teas / Chocolate / Coffees, pot of chocolate treats, bedside notepad & pencil, toiletries etc. If you are ever needing somewhere to stay in Oswestry I recommend it https://www.nantgloyw.co.uk

 10 miles from Rhos to Trefonen completed at end of 22nd day of walking and 14th on Offa's Dyke path.